When you need more rest but baby needs a feed, try lying down.

-Babies need to be fed during the night and many mothers find learning to breastfeed while lying down helps them to get more rest.
-You may wish to feed lying down during the day too.
-This article is about breastfeeding while lying down, not co-sleeping.
-For guidelines to make co-sleeping as safe as possible, which include your baby being on their back to sleep, click here.
+Babies need to be fed during the night and many mothers find being able to breastfeed while lying down helps them to get more rest.
+You may want to feed lying down during the day too.

 Suggestions for breastfeeding while lying down

-- Slide your baby up or down if necessary so that his nose is in line with your nipple and your arm is above his head (don't rest his head on your arm).
-Keep your arm clear of his head or this might make his head sweaty.
+Slide your baby up or down so that their nose is in line with your nipple and your arm is above their head.
+Keep your arm clear of baby's head to avoid making their head sweaty.

-- You might find your spine and your baby's spine make a v-shape (your hips together make the bottom of the v and your breast and his head make the top points of the v).
-His head is not squashed up against your breast.
+You might find your spine and your baby's spine make a V-shape (your hips together make the bottom of the V and your breast and baby's head make the top points of the V).
+Check that baby's head is not squashed up against your breast.

-- You can use the arm that is not resting on the bed to shape the opposite breast and guide the nipple into the baby's mouth.
-Some mothers can let their baby latch on by themselves if they are good at attaching.
+You can use the arm that is not resting on the bed to shape the opposite breast and guide the nipple into the baby's mouth.
+If your baby is good at self-attaching, you may not need to give them much help.
 Older babies can also often find their own way.

-- Remember that with any position you try, it shouldn't hurt!
-If you feel uncomfortable, detach him by putting your little finger into the corner of his mouth to break the seal and try again.
+Remember that with any position you try, it shouldn't hurt!
+If it doesn't feel comfortable, detach by putting your little finger into the corner of baby's mouth to break the seal and try again.
 You could also try on the other side if one side feels awkward to start with.
 If it still doesn't feel okay, try in a week or so when your baby gets more confident with feeding.

-- If you choose to co-sleep please consider all the recommendations about how to make co-sleeping as safe as possible.
+If you choose to co-sleep, consider all the recommendations about how to make co-sleeping as safe as possible.